cda-tum/mqt-qmap/README.md

 For more information, please visit [iic.jku.at/eda/research/ibm_qx_mapping/](https://iic.jku.at/eda/research/ibm_qx_mapping/).

-If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/iic-jku/qmap/issues).
+If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/cda-tum/qmap/issues).

 ## Usage

-JKQ QMAP is developed as a C++ library with an easy to use Python interface.
+MQT QMAP is developed as a C++ library with an easy to use Python interface.

 - In order to make the library as easy to use as possible (without compilation), we provide pre-built wheels for most common platforms (64-bit Linux, MacOS, Windows).
 These can be installed using
     ```bash
-    pip install jkq.qmap
+    pip install mqt.qmap
     ```
   However, in order to get the best performance out of QMAP, it is recommended to build it locally from the source distribution (see [system requirements](#system-requirements)) via
     ```bash
-    pip install  jkq.qmap --no-binary jkq.qmap
+    pip install  mqt.qmap --no-binary mqt.qmap
     ```
   This enables platform specific compiler optimizations that cannot be enabled on portable wheels.
 - Once installed, start using it in Python:
     ```python
-    from jkq.qmap import *
+    from mqt.qmap import *
     results = compile(circ, arch)
     ```